 I went from a good-sized rack of equipment to a single mixer.
 And I completely changed my microphones, too.

 Here are some microphone ideas…because I’m always asked, “What can I get to improve my online audio without breaking the bank?”

 One of the best USB mics is also very inexpensive – the Fefine K670.

 If your budget can go up to $100 – I’m a fan of the Rode NT-USB Mini.
 The build and sound quality are excellent.
 It also has an excellent headphone amplifier so you can listen to exactly what’s going on in the recording (or live stream).

 Or, the Samson Technologies Q2U USB/XLR Dynamic Microphone.
-This mic is also about $70 and is more friendly for most home environments.
+This mic is more friendly for most home environments.
 Dynamic mics won’t pick up every bit of background noise like condenser mics.
 This mic is widely used by podcasters and live streamers worldwide.
 You can plug this mic directly into your computer via the USB cord (included).
 You can also connect the mic to an audio interface via a more professional XLR cable.